Fuchs246/repository.marduk/skin.titan.mod.beta.leia/README.md

 		- adjusted custom search (spotlight bg image unresolved)

 	MISC
+		- fixed animated art behaviour, removed skinhelper as source, use native (may require refresh of movie ,need set art for movies ['animatedposter' 'animatedfanart' in advancedsettings.xml], need kyradb api/user key to use it with artwork beef)
 		- REMOVED THEME 'CLASSIC' completly
 		- come small fixes/resolve kodi log errors, and performance improvements
+		- removed 'resource addon check' on first settings visit -> set them manualy if wished
 		- some more minor stuff and fixes, to improve performance
 		- cast provider on Netflix Trailer Playback in is now 'embuary helper' , faster (also dont need predefined actions actions)
 		- alphabet scrollbar 'provider' is now embuaryhelper, seems faster, also hiding 'empty' letter content